 Manual Not Clear

-Bikes are a pretty standard piece of equipment seen in every gym, so it’s only logical that you get one to complete your own personal little gym.
+Bikes are a pretty standard piece of equipment seen in every gym, so it’s only logical that you get one to complete your little gym.
 The bike delivers quite a smooth ride, but it also gives you plenty of workout programs to make things a little bit harder (or a lot harder).
 The bike has Bluetooth, so you can connect it with the Bowflex app, or many other apps to track your progress.Read more

 As we mentioned, the bike has Bluetooth connectivity.
 The connectivity is enhanced, and it will not break up once you set it, making the results you get true.
 One thing that makes it stand out from the crowd is the Mixed-Reality Training.
-This is actually an app, called RideSocial, that lets you explore both long and short courses, all around the globe, so you get quite an immersive experience.
+It is an app, called RideSocial, that lets you explore both long and short courses, all around the globe, so you get quite an immersive experience.
 The app also tracks your distance and pace, giving you insight into what you need to fix, or what you need to keep doing.
 The seat is quite large, padded, and it has a fore and an aft, so you can easily adjust it to your weight and height.
-There are 29 unique programs which you can choose from, like interval training, weight loss, and cardio programs, but if you do not like any of these, you can create your own program to fit your unique needs.
-25 levels of resistance give you a solid challenge as you ride the day away.
+There are 29 unique programs which you can choose from, like interval training, weight loss, and cardio programs, but if you do not like any of these, you can create your program to fit your unique needs.
+25 levels of resistance give you a substantial challenge as you ride the day away.
 The display is LCD, and it’s DualTrack, allowing you to look at your tablet or newspaper while you track your time, calories, and distance.

 Upgradable To 310 Pounds